mathwanheda/wnba-analytics-capstone/shot-chart-comparison/README.md

 # Shot Chart Comparison – NCAA vs. WNBA

-This project visualizes and analyzes how elite women's basketball players adapt their shot selection and efficiency when transitioning from the NCAA to the WNBA.
+This project explores how shot selection, efficiency, and spatial tendencies evolve when elite women’s basketball players transition from the NCAA to the WNBA.

+## Key Questions
+- Do players maintain the same shot profile at the pro level?
+- Are certain college shot zones predictive of WNBA success?
+- How does game pace or defensive pressure affect shooting zones?

+## Advanced Goals
+- Zone-based eFG% comparisons
+- Tempo-adjusted volume charts
+- Cluster analysis based on shot profiles

 ## Players Analyzed
-- Paige Bueckers (UConn → Projected WNBA)
-- Caitlin Clark (Iowa → Indiana Fever)
+- Caitlin Clark
+- Paige Bueckers
-- Rickea Jackson (Tennessee → Sparks)
+- Rickea Jackson
-- Arike Ogunbowale (Notre Dame → Dallas Wings)
+- Arike Ogunbowale (as a vet comparison)

-## Key Questions
-- Do shot locations shift significantly from college to pro?
-- Are college 3PT rates predictive of WNBA shot selection?
-- Which zones see the biggest drop or improvement?

-## Tools & Methods
+## Tools Used
-- Python (pandas, matplotlib)
+- Python (pandas, matplotlib, seaborn)
-- Data visualization (heatmaps, shot zone charts)
-- WNBA stats from stats.wnba.com
-- NCAA data via Sports-Reference or manual charting
+- Tableau (for polished visuals)
+- GitHub for version control

 ## Output
-Side-by-side charts, trend comparisons, and takeaways about player development across levels.
+A visual and statistical breakdown of how shot patterns shift across levels—with implications for scouting and player development.